Hero Image

 Beechmont

 Beechmont’s distance from downtown once made it an ideal southwest location for local residents to call their summer homes.
 Today, Beechmont is a melting pot of native Louisvillians and immigrant populations, contributing some of the best international cuisines and goods from Vietnam, Cuba, Kenya, Ethiopia and more.
-Beechmont is also home to affordable housing, a thriving arts scene, local festivals and historic gems like the Little Loomhouse.
+Beechmont is also home to affordable housing, a thriving art scene, local festivals and historic gems like The Little Loomhouse.

 Fairdale & Valley Station